kshannon-ucsd/dsc100/pages/getting-started.md

    -  Gradescope link: **{{ variables.gradescope_link }}**
    -  Entry code: **{{ variables.gradescope_entry_code }}**
    -  When registering for **Gradescope** you must include your **Student ID/PID** and **UCSD Email**.
-3. Get ready to have sa goo time!
+3. Get ready to have a good time!